Perpetual2024/Contact-registry-Web/README.md

     All CRUD operations were verified.

     Form validations for phone number and email were added using HTML5 input attributes.
+## 🛠️ Database Setup

+To set up the database required for this project, follow these steps:
+📄 1.
+Ensure MySQL is Installed

+Make sure MySQL is installed and running on your machine.
+You can verify by running:

+mysql --version

+📂 2.
+Run the SQL Script

+From the terminal, navigate to the folder containing the schema.sql file and run:

+mysql -u your_username -p < schema.sql

+    Replace your_username with your MySQL

+This will:

+    Create the database contact_registry

+    Create the contacts table

+You can now connect your application to the database using the appropriate JDBC URL (e.g., jdbc:mysql://localhost:3306/contact_registry).

 # 📝 AUTHOR